Royal Dublin Society: Music

 The RDS association with classical music extends back to 1886 when it first organised a series of popular recitals that took place over a phased basis from March, and it included works by Corelli, Haydn and Beethoven performed by teaching staff of the Royal Irish Academy of Music.

 In subsequent years a number of RDS recitals were recorded by RTÉ for broadcast.
 The RDS chamber recitals continued into 1980s and 1990s, hosting artists such as András Schiff, Jessye Norman, Isaac Stern and Nigel Kennedy.
 The last RDS chamber recital was held in October 2002 and featured Irish pianist Hugh Tinney.

 The RDS became the main venue for Feis Ceoil in 1983 onward.
-In 2003 offered its first RDS Music Bursary of €10,000 to one of the winners of selected Feis Ceoil senior competitions.
+In 2003 it offered its first RDS Music Bursary of €10,000 to one of the winners of selected Feis Ceoil senior competitions.
 The RDS Music Bursary currently offers two prizes, one of €15,000 and the RDS Jago Award of €5,000.
 Both prizes also offer performance engagements.
 An additional prize, the RDS Collins Memorial Performance Award is given to a former Music Bursary winner each year, offering them a professional performance opportunity with Blackwater Valley Opera Festival.